hugorteixeira/portoedu_back/SETUP.md

 - Verify the path to `mcp_server.R` is correct
 - Check that port 3000 is not already in use

-### Tools don't appear in Claude
+### Tools don't appear in your client
-- Restart Claude Desktop after config changes
+- Restart your MCP client after config changes
 - Check the config file path is correct
 - Verify JSON syntax is valid (no trailing commas)
-- Check Claude Desktop logs for errors
+- Review your client's logs for configuration errors

 ### Permission errors
 - Ensure the `data/` directory exists and is writable